hbctraining/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.md

 **`tx2gene` is a three-column dataframe** linking transcript ID (column 1) to gene ID (column 2) to gene symbol (column 3).
 We will take the first two columns as input to `tximport`.
 The column names are not relevant, but the column order is (i.e trasncript ID must be first).

 Now we are ready to **run `tximport`**.
-Note that although there is a column in our `quant.sf` files that corresponds to the estimated count value for each transcript but they are correlated by effective length.
+Note that although there is a column in our `quant.sf` files that corresponds to the estimated count value for each transcript, those valuse are correlated by effective length.
 What we want to do is use the `countsFromAbundance=“lengthScaledTPM”` argument.
 This will use the TPM column, and compute quantities that are on the same scale as original counts, except no longer correlated with transcript length across samples.

 ```R
 ?tximport   # let's take a look at the arguments for the tximport function